 What happens to my food and garden waste?

 Your food and garden waste is taken to Cleanaway’s South East Organics facility where it is shredded and later processed through in-vessel composting.
 These controlled conditions allow material to decompose efficiently, becoming compost and soil conditioner.
 The compost is used on Victorian farms and gardens, returning nutrients back to earth.

 Why using a green waste bin is good for the planet

-If green waste goes to landfill, it decomposes without oxygen and produces gases including methane (which has a global warming potential 25 times greater than carbon dioxide).
+If green waste goes to landfill, it decomposes without oxygen and produces gases including methane, which has a global warming potential 25 times greater than carbon dioxide.

 Decomposition in this way also produces a liquid called leachate, which contains harmful substances and must be carefully managed.

-Other ways to use up food waste
+Other options to manage your food and garden waste

 Composting and worm farms